LX Draft — Writing Documents with an AI Agent

 ### A. Additional Information

-If you're an agent producing a document, you have three options:
+If you're an agent producing a document, you have two options:

 Option 1: Hand the user a .md file